Hero image for Understanding AI Models: A Beginner's Complete Guide (2026)

 What they do:

-How they work: Trained on vast amounts of text, they learn to predict what comes next in a sequence.
+How they work: Trained on large amounts of text, they learn to predict what comes next in a sequence.
 Given some text, they generate plausible continuations.

 Image Generation Models